Wisconsin Badgers wrestler killed in Illinois vehicle crash

 MADISON, Wis.
-(AP) - A Wisconsin Badgers wrestler has died in a vehicle crash in Illinois.
+(AP) - A University of Wisconsin wrestler was killed in a vehicle crash in Illinois, according to police and the school.

-The University of Wisconsin athletics department confirmed in a statement that wrestler Eli Stickley was killed Thursday night.
+Wrestler Eli Stickley was killed Thursday night, the university's athletic department confirmed in a written statement.
 Stickley was a native of Urbana, Ohio, and wrestled in the 141-pound weight class at Wisconsin.

 According to Illinois State Police, Stickley died after his Nissan pickup left the roadway on Interstate 74 in Henry County.

-The Rock Island Argus reports that Stickley and a passenger were taken to Illini Hospital, where Stickley was pronounced dead.
+Stickley and a passenger were taken to Illini Hospital, where Stickley was pronounced dead, according to a police statement.
 The passenger's identity and injuries were not immediately disclosed.
-The Illinois State Police didn't return telephone and email messages seeking details Saturday.
+Police did not have an update on the passenger's condition Saturday.

-The Wisconsin State Journal reports that his uncle, Ohio Conressman Jim Jordan, won two national championships at Wisconsin in the mid-1980s.
+Stickley joined the Badgers in 2015 and had a 21-14 record last season.
+He was an Ohio Division II state champion at 120 pounds in 2014 with a 50-3 record.
+Stickley's uncle is U.S. Rep. Jim Jordan, an Ohio Republican who won two national championships at Wisconsin in the mid-1980s.

+"The world lost a really good kid," Badgers coach Chris Bono, who took over the program in March, told the Wisconsin State Journal.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.